MattMatheus/Thing/MODEL.md

 - All data is now stored in Neo4j (see .env for connection config).
 - All CRUD and query operations use the Neo4j Python driver.
 - SQLite and related code have been removed.
+- All core CRUD flows (Capsule, Thread, Entry, Snapshot) are now fully functional and integrated with Neo4j.
+- All Flask routes and API endpoints use string (UUID) IDs for graph objects.
+- Template folder is set to `src/frontend/templates` for all UI rendering.
+- Known issues with ID types and retrieval have been resolved.

 ## Features